Otto von Camphausen

 Otto von Camphausen (21 October 1812 – 18 May 1896) was a Prussian statesman.

 Biography

-Camphausen was born at Hünshoven, part of Geilenkirchen on the right bank of the River Wurm, in the Rhine Province.
-Having studied jurisprudence and political economy at the universities of Bonn, Heidelberg, Munich and Berlin, he entered the legal career at Cologne, and immediately devoted his attention to financial and commercial questions.
+Camphausen was born in Hünshoven, part of Geilenkirchen on the right bank of the River Wurm, in the Rhine Province.
+Having studied jurisprudence and political economy at the University of Bonn, Heidelberg University, the Ludwig-Maximilians-Universität München, and the Friedrich Wilhelm University of Berlin, he entered the legal career at Cologne, and immediately devoted his attention to financial and commercial questions.

-Nominated assessor in 1837, he acted for five years in this capacity at Magdeburg and Coblenz, became in 1845 counsellor in the ministry of finance, and was in 1849 elected a member of the second chamber of the Prussian diet, joining the Moderate Liberal party.
+Nominated assessor in 1837, he acted for five years in this capacity in Magdeburg and Coblenz, became in 1845 counselor in the ministry of finance, and was in 1849 elected a member of the second chamber of the Prussian diet, joining the Moderate Liberal party.